packetvitality/CJISSECPOL_Control_Prioritization/README.md

 ```

 # Note
-The following NIST controls are not available in the priority calculator (05/04/2023)
+The following NIST controls are not available in the MITRE top-attack-techniques priority calculator (05/04/2023)
 - AC-11: Session Lock
 - AC-14: Permitted Actions Without Identification Or Authentication
 - IR-5: Incident Monitoring